 History

-The next owners of Sobków were the Drohojewscy coat of arms of Korczak, who in the first half of the seventeenth century modernized the fortifications of the court.
-In 1668 they sold Sobków to Jan Wielopolski coat of arms Starykoń.
-He began erecting an impressive residential building in the middle of the courtyard, but this construction was probably not completed when in 1683 Sobków was sold to the Sarbiewski Prawdzic family.
-They still lived in buildings from the 16th century.
-They also did not complete the construction of the central palace.
+In the fourth quarter of the 16th century, the owners of Sobków were the Drohojewski family of the Korczak House, who modernized the manor fortifications in the first half of the 17th century.
+In 1668, they sold the local estate to Jan Wielopolski of the Starykoń House.
+The new owner began constructing a magnificent palace in the center of the manor courtyard, but the construction was probably not completed yet when in 1683 Sobków was sold to the Sarbiewski family of the Prawdzic House.
+They still lived in buildings from the 16th century and they too had not completed the construction of the central palace.

-After 1692, Sobków became the property of the Myszkowski family of the Jastrzębiec coat of arms, and the next owner of Sobków was in the years 1725-1732 bishop Konstanty Felicjan Szaniawski, who transformed the interiors.
-The palace was expanded twice in the second half of the 18th century by Anna Szaniawska, and later by Konstanty Felicjan Szaniawski.
-During this second reconstruction, a gate was pierced in the oldest building, into which the portal of the previous gate in the southern wall was inserted.
-From the nineteenth century, the gradual decline of the fortifications began, which subsequent owners did not care about.
-During World War I, the court and especially the central palace were destroyed.
+After 1692, Sobków became the property of the Myszkowski family of the Jastrzębiec House, and the next owner of Sobków in the years 1725-1732 was Bishop Konstanty Felicjan Szaniawski, who transformed the interiors.
+The palace was expanded twice in the second half of the 18th century by Anna Szaniawska and later by Konstanty Felicjan Szaniawski.
+During this second reconstruction, the gate passage was pierced in the oldest building, and the portal of the previous gate in the southern wall was inserted into it.
+In the 19th century, the manor began to gradually decline and the subsequent owners did not care about it.
+During World War I, the manor house, and especially the Szaniawski palace, were destroyed.

 Architecture